scalekit-inc/scalekit-sdk-node/README.md

 ## API Reference

-See the [Scalekit API docs](https://docs.scalekit.com/apis) for more information about the API and authentication.
+Refer to our [API reference docs](https://docs.scalekit.com/apis) for detailed information about all our API endpoints and their usage.

 ## More Information